 In 1997 Westside’s pastor, Randy Wheeler, approached Emmerling about joining the church as associate pastor for worship and education.
 Ron Emmerling had accepted the pastorate at another local church and another staff member had left for seminary.
 GM gave him a six month leave of absence in case Emmerling changed his mind about ministry.

 He didn’t.
 On the first Sunday in 2002, Emmerling preached his first sermon as pastor of the church his grandfather launched.
-He grew as a well-respected leader in the community as well as state convention.
+He grew as a well-respected leader in the community as well as the state convention.
 When the director for Genesee Baptist Association retired three years ago, Emmerling was asked to help lead it as somewhat of a consultant.
 He says this was when God began to “flourish in my heart the desire to help pastors.”

 Others recognized that desire, and on Nov.
 1 Emmerling was introduced as the new state executive for the Baptist State Convention of Michigan (BSCM).